Srushtii29/XRayGen/README.md

 Bone Fracture Detection and Report Generation
 This project is a Django-based web application that allows users to upload X-ray images of broken bones and automatically generates a medical report based on the detected fracture type.
-The application utilizes machine learning models to classify the fracture and provides a detailed report with relevant information for healthcare professionals.
+The application utilizes machine learning models, including a deep learning model (my_model.h5) for classifying fractures as oblique, transverse, or comminuted, and provides a detailed report with relevant information for healthcare professionals.
 Features

 Upload X-ray images of broken bones
-Automatic fracture classification using machine learning models Generation of a comprehensive medical report in PDF format Inclusion of patient information and consulting doctor details
+Automatic fracture classification using machine learning models, including a deep learning model (my_model.h5) for classifying fracture types
+Generation of a comprehensive medical report in PDF format Inclusion of patient information and consulting doctor details